Library and information science: Special

 Special libraries are libraries established to meet the highly specialized requirements of professional or business groups.
-A library is special depending on whether it covers a specialized collection, a special subject, or a particular group of users, or even the type of parent organization.
-A library can be special if it only serves a particular group of users such as lawyers, doctors, nurses, etc. These libraries are called professional libraries and special librarians include almost any other form of librarianship, including those who serve in medical libraries (and hospitals or medical schools), corporations, news agencies, government organizations, or other special collections.
+A library is special depending on whether it covers a specialized collection, a special subject, or a particular group of users, or even the type of parent organization, such as medical libraries or law libraries.

 The issues at these libraries are specific to their industries but may include solo work, corporate financing, specialized collection development, and extensive self-promotion to potential patrons.
 Special librarians have their own professional organization, the Special Libraries Association (SLA).

-National Center for Atmospheric Research (NCAR) is considered a special library.
-Its mission is to support, preserve, make accessible, and collaborate in the scholarly research and educational outreach activities of UCAR/NCAR.

-Another is the Federal Bureau of Investigation Library.
-According to its website, "The FBI Library supports the FBI in its statutory mission to uphold the law through the investigation of violations of federal criminal law; to protect the United States from foreign intelligence and terrorist activities; and to provide leadership and law enforcement assistance to federal, state, local, and international agencies.

-A further example would be the classified CIA Library.
+Some special libraries, such as the CIA Library, may contain classified works.
 It is a resource to employees of the Central Intelligence Agency, containing over 125,000 written materials, subscribes to around 1,700 periodicals, and had collections in three areas: Historical Intelligence, Circulating, and Reference.
 In February 1997, three librarians working at the institution spoke to Information Outlook, a publication of the SLA, revealing that the library had been created in 1947, the importance of the library in disseminating information to employees, even with a small staff, and how the library organizes its materials.
-In May 2021, an unnamed gay librarian, for the institution, was shown in a recruitment video for the agency.